CSSSA ANIMATION REQUIRED ASSIGNMENTS – 2023

 Students do not need prior formal training in animation to apply to the Animation Program.
 Students currently enrolled in grades 8 through 12 are eligible to apply.

-Applicants must submit completed application and teacher recommendation forms, and upload ALL of the following REQUIRED ASSIGNMENTS.
+Applicants must submit a completed application, teacher recommendation forms, and upload ALL of the following REQUIRED ASSIGNMENTS.
 If you fail to include any of the required assignments, your application will be deemed incomplete and disqualified from further review:

-B. One drawing or painting based on the lyrics of David Bowie’s: Space Oddity.
+B. One drawing or painting based on the lyrics of Jefferson Airplane’s: White Rabbit.
 You might consider the emotion, lyrics, pacing and impact of the song.
 Push your imagination to create an original illustration.
 The emphasis of the assignment is to think outside the box.
 Please don’t draw in somebody else’s style and don’t use other artist’s work as your inspiration.
 Drawings resembling Disney’s Alice in Wonderland will be disqualified.

-C. A series of 5 life drawing Café Sketches that demonstrates your observational and life drawing skills.
-Note the time and place of each location on your drawings (For Example: Greaser’s Cafe, January 10th).
+C. A series of 5 life drawing “Quarantine Sketches” that demonstrates your observational and life drawing skills.
+Note the time and place of each location on your drawings (For Example: Living Room, January 10th).
 Use a variety of techniques, such as pencil, pen, charcoal, marker, color pencil etc. Draw people, animals, objects and the space around you.

 D. Upload a video of an animation you have created that demonstrates your understanding of motion.
 Please DO NOT send rotoscoped work.
 If you do it will be ground for disqualification.
 Your video should not exceed 2 minutes.